Personal Productivity for Lawyers

 If you do not think your business can afford to pay you a fair wage, that is a problem you need to fix.

 Few law firms are generating substantial revenue on their first day of business.
 There is almost always a lag period before your revenue grows enough to cover the cost of you.
-Tech and office sharing have seen law firm start up costs plummet.
+Tech and office sharing have helped law firm start up costs plummet.
 But if your firm has been operating more than 18–24 months and it still cannot pay you a market-based wage, then something is wrong.

 It is possible that your firm’s problem is insufficient revenue.
 This is possible if your firm is new.
 In this case, your legal work should be light, leaving you plenty of time to market yourself.